-The Authority is required to maintain the Major Repairs Reserve, which controls the application of the Major Repairs Allowance (MRA).
-The MRA is restricted to being applied to new capital investment in HRA assets or the financing of historical capital expenditure by the HRA.
-The balance shows the MRA that has yet to be applied at the year-end.
+The Authority is required to maintain the Major Repairs Reserve.
+The MRR is restricted to being applied to new capital investment in HRA assets or the financing of historical capital expenditure by the HRA.
+The balance shows the MRR that has yet to be applied at the year-end.